A Colombian Visa is Waiting for you…

 With Colombian Visas there are three visa categories.
 They are V for visitor, M for migrant, and R for resident.

-Colombia Visitor Visa (type V)
+Colombia Visitor Visas (type V)

 V – Tourist